Topics in 3-manifold topology

 The exams will cover both the lectures and the exercises.

-- 🕮 My handwritten lecture notes for lectures 4 and 5 are now online, see below.
+- 🕮 My handwritten lecture notes for Lecture 8 and a corrected version of the lecture notes for Lecture 7 are now online.

 🕮 Lecture notes and summaries ⤴